dafny-lang/rfcs/0005-ordered-quantification.md

   if |fivePrimes| == 5 { break; }
   fivePrimes := fivePrimes + [x];
 }
+// We can't assert |fivePrimes| == 5 here, since
+// we can't prove that the loop couldn't have terminated
+// earlier by running out of primes.
+// The decreases metric proves that the loop will terminate,
+// but is only an upper bound on the number of iterations. assert |fivePrimes| <= 5;
 ```

 Note that the range expression is optional, and if omitted the loop will iterate over all